If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate disclosure.

 Waxing the Honey Supers

 As part of your cleanliness routine for the honey supers, you may dip them in hot wax before storage.
 The hot wax kills insect eggs, any living pests and parasites of the honeybees that may be on the beehive boxes.
-It also improves preservation of the wood that makes up the super boxes.
+It also improves the preservation of the wood that makes up the super boxes.

 Clean Materials Contacting the Honey Supers